skycoin/viscript/notes/im_bits.md

 [re: Benn's command-prompt-scrolling related questions] You can generally put character for carriage return on end of line and go to next line

+Red: Could we have an interface for external process like containing start, tick, shutdown and process to use it because we have to move the external process outside of terminal as in tickets, right now commented all the additional functionalities like ctrl+z for running in background ctrl+c for stopping process and also it doesn't stop automatically when it sees EOF from running process, cleaned up a bit and I'll work more tomorrow.
+Main thing is that it works for now.
+We might even need to remove that State variable from external process and have ProcessOut and have Process to watch that for output sequentially and printing it to viscript terminal.